IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > States parties **should regularly assess** whether the measures chosen are **effective in practice**.
 ICESCR General Comment 20, paragraph 36

+> Violations of the rights contained in the Covenant can occur through the direct action of, failure to act or omission by States parties, or through their institutions or agencies at the national and local levels.  **The adoption and undertaking of any retrogressive measures that affect the equal right of men and women to the enjoyment of the all the rights set forth in the Covenant constitutes a violation of article 3**.
+ICESCR General Comment 16, paragraph 42

 ## Discrimination in the application of affirmative action.
 Men have the same right to affirmative action as women.
 If affirmative action is not apply to men in a situation where it would be applied to women then that is discrimination.